 "Mrs Ples", a 2.1-million-year-old Australopithecus skull, and "Little Foot", an almost complete Australopithecus skeleton, more than 3-million years old, are amongst the most important.

-Finds in other caves in the Cradle of Humankibnd, include 2-million-year-old stone tools and a collection of 270 burnt bones, showing that "man" harnesed the power of fire more than 1-million years ago.
+Finds in other caves in the Cradle of Humankibnd, include six skeletons of Australopithecus sediba, that were discovered at the Malapa Fossil Site (15 kms from Sterkfontein Caves) in August 2008 and at least 15 species of Homo Naledi, that were discovered in 2013 in the Rising Star Cave system, close to Sterkfontein Caves; 2-million-year-old stone tools and a collection of 270 burnt bones, showing that "man" harnesed the power of fire more than 1-million years ago.

 The path leading away from the underground lake